 - Anxiety management, relaxation and massage

-To the right of this page you will find valuable resources that provide guidance, information and evidence to support the role of Physiotherapy in Eating Disorders
+Below you will find valuable resources that can provide guidance, information and evidence the role of Physiotherapy in Eating Disorders

 The Physiotherapy Eating Disorders Professional Network Group is a specialist interest group made up of physiotherapists working in eating disorders services throughout the UK.

 The aim of the group is to provide a forum for professional supervision/peer support relevant to working within eating disorders and to pool resources from a UK-wide highly specialised group of physiotherapists working within eating disorders.
 The group are instrumental in consolidating the knowledge base for the profession within eating disorders.
 This includes reviewing evidence based practice, improving the quality of service delivery, sharing and developing best practice, facilitating an opportunity for CPD and role development, and education to service providers.